The History & Sources of Islamic Law

 The second source of shari’ah is the Prophetic sunnah.
 The sunnah is defined as statements, actions, tacit approvals, or qualities related about the Prophet (s.a.w.).
 In terms of statements, we may take the example of that which is related from Sayyidina Abu Hafsw ‘Umar ibn al-Khaththab al-Faruq (r.a.), who said, “I heard the Prophet (s.a.w.) saying, ‘Actions are only by intentions.
 So, every person will have that which he intended.’”

-In the category of actions are included all actions of the Prophet (s.a.w.) that have reached us, such as his manner of doing ablutions, wudhu’, and of performing the pilgrimage, haj and so on and so forth.
+In the category of actions is included all actions of the Prophet (s.a.w.) that have reached us, such as his manner of doing ablutions, wudhu’, and of performing the pilgrimage, haj and so on and so forth.
 As an example, we have a hadits from the Prophet (s.a.w.) saying “Pray as you have seen me pray.”
-Similarly in his final pilgrimage, he said, “Take the haj rituals from me.”
+Similarly, in his final pilgrimage, he said, “Take the haj rituals from me.”

 Tacit approvals consist of the Prophet’s (s.a.w.) affirmations of the statements or actions of the companions, either through his silence and, therefore, lack of repudiation, or through his express agreement and commendation.
-Examples of this include the narration of Sayyidina Abu Sa’id Sa’id ibn Malik al-Khazraji al-Khudri (r.a.) who said, “Two men set out on travel.
+Examples of this include the narration of Sayyidina Abu Sa’id Sa’id ibn Malik al-Khazraji al-Khudri (r.a.) who said, “Two men set out to travel.
 When the time for prayer came, neither of them had any water with him.
 So, they performed tayammum and prayed.
 Thereafter, they came across water while the time of prayer had not expired.
 One of them performed his regular ablutions and repeated his prayer, while the other did not.
 Then, they came to the Prophet (s.a.w.) and mentioned to him what had transpired.
 He said to the one who did not repeat the prayer, ‘You have achieved the sunnah, and your prayer was valid.’
 And to the one who performed the ablutions and prayed again, he said, ‘You have two rewards.’”

 As for qualities, many of the Prophet’s (s.a.w.) qualities and characteristic have been related.
 Some scholars have even taken to compiling these, such as Imam Abu ‘Isa Muhammad ibn ‘Isa as-Sulami at-Tirmidzi (r.a.) in his work, Shama’il al-Muhammadiyyah.